hms-networks/flexy-cumulocity-connector/README.md

 application log level is set to critical (1/-1) or a higher logging level.
 A call to `Logger.LOG_EXCEPTION(Exception)` will result in log output that is visible if the configured application log level is set to trace (6/-6).

+# Cumulocity Inventory Objects Update
+For applications that want additional device information to be displayed in Cumulocity, the Ewon Flexy Cumulocity Connector supports the following inventory object update feature.
+For all valid files found in the `/usr/CumulocityInventoryObjects` directory, the connector will read the file and update the inventory object in Cumulocity.
+The file should be in JSON format and have the `.json` extension.
+The file name, excluding the `.json` extension, will be used as the device ID for the update.
+A special file name, `parent.json`, is reserved for inventory object updates for the parent device (the Flexy).
+All other file names will be used as the device ID for child device updates.
+The connector does not complete any validation of the file contents.
+It is the responsibility of the user to ensure the file contents are valid JSON and follow the Cumulocity inventory object schema.

+## Inventory Object Update Trigger
+Inventory object updates are triggered by a special tag named `CumulocityInventoryUpdate`.
+Users that want to enable this feature should create this tag as a boolean type.
+To trigger an update, users should set the tag value to `1`.
+The tag value will be reset to `0` after the update is complete if at least one update was sent without an error.
+Update failures are logged, and no further action is taken.
+Therefore, users should retry the update by setting the tag value to `1` again.

+## Parent Inventory Object Update
+On startup, the parent inventory object update is sent.

 ## Development Environment